liliia87/Order-Pizza/README.md

-Describe: .calculateCost()
-Test:"It should return a calculated cost of pizza";
-Code:
-type-pizza = "New York-Style Pizza";
-Pizza.prototype.calculateCost();
-Expexted output: 6.50;

-Describe: .calculateCost()
-Test:"It should return a calculated cost of pizza with choozen size";
-Code:
-type-pizza = "New York-Style Pizza";
-size-pizza = "Small";
-Pizza.prototype.calculateCost();
-Expexted output: currentCost + 0;

-Describe: .calculateCost()
-Test:"It should return a calculated cost of pizza with choozen topping";
-Code:
-type-pizza = "New York-Style Pizza";
-typeOfTopping = "pineapple";
-Pizza.prototype.calculateCost();
-Expexted output: 6.50 + 1;

-Describe: .toppingToString();
-Test: "It should return choozen topping in String type";
-Code:
-choosenTopping = ['pineapple', 'anchovies'];
-Expexted output:
-pineapple anchovies;

-# _{Pizza Parlor}_
+# _Pizza Parlor_

 #### Authored by: _**Liliia Kryvelova**_

 https://github.com/liliia87/Order-Pizza.git

-#### _{Create a website for a pizza order.
-User should have a chance to add one or more toppings, a size of pizza and see the final cost.}_
+#### _Create a website for a pizza order.
+User should have a chance to add one or more toppings, a size of pizza and see the final cost._

 ## Technologies Used
 * _Html_